violet-sunn/SideGig/replit.md

-# FreelanceHub Platform
+# Gigly Platform

 ## Overview

-FreelanceHub is a comprehensive online platform that connects clients with freelancers for secure project collaboration.
+Gigly is a comprehensive online platform that connects clients with freelancers for secure project collaboration.
 The platform features an escrow payment system, comprehensive messaging, bid management, reviews, and dispute resolution.
 Built as a full-stack web application with a React frontend and Express backend, it provides separate interfaces for clients and freelancers with role-based functionality.

 ## User Preferences